sverweij/virtual-code-owners/README.md

 This takes a

-- VIRTUAL-CODEOWNERS file with (virtual) team names
+- VIRTUAL-CODEOWNERS file with (virtual) teams
 - a `virtual-teams.yml` file which define the teams

-... and churns out a CODEOWNERS with usernames
+... and churns out a CODEOWNERS with usernames.

 ## Usage

+- Rename your `CODEOWNERS` to `VIRTUAL-CODEOWNERS` and put team names in them.
+- Specify team names that don't (yet) exist on GitHub level in a `virtual-teams.yml`
+- Run this:

 ```
 npx virtual-code-owners VIRTUAL-CODEOWNERS virtual-teams.yml > .github/CODEOWNERS